 How To Fix Frozen Cursor On MacBook Pro

 Force Quit Apps

 If the cursor freezes after you open a specific app or website, the issue will likely disappear after you close that app.
-How to close it while you cannot move the cursor at all?
+How do you approach it when you cannot move the cursor?
 You can use the shortcut keys.

 Open Activity Monitor

 Freeing up the RAM can be the solution to this issue.
 You can press the Command and space keys altogether to open Spotlight.
 Then, type activity monitor and click on it.
-Now, double click the unresponsive process or the one that consumes too much memory and clicks Quit.
+Now, double-click the unresponsive process that consumes too much memory and bonds.
+Quit.